 This club set gives you the option of a stand bag or cart bag and comes in left and right-handed options.
 The irons are really well designed and are very forgiving.
 The wedges provide excellent control for chipping and putting around the greens.

 Why are they cheaper than the Tour Edge and Callaway sets of clubs?
 Well, they don’t quite match up when it comes to driver build quality.
 Don’t worry though, the driver won’t fall apart in your hands, but you may lose a little zip and distance when you hit your drives off-centre.

 If you don’t mind this, or you want to buy a separate driver, these clubs are still a great choice.

-In fifth place, we have Precision golf’s 18-piece complete golf set.
+Next, we have Precision golf’s 18-piece complete beginner golf set.
 This set comes with a titanium driver, 3-wood and 5-wood.
 It also features a hybrid, 7 golf irons and a putter.
 This entire club set comes in a snazzy stand bag.
 That is a lot of golf gear for your money.
 Are they worth it?

 Like other sets in this review, it is tricky to buy a great value set of beginner clubs that have a high performing driver.
 Great titanium drivers cost a lot of money to make and the Precision 18 piece set falls within this bracket.